 - Using secure data storage and transmission channels.
 Some telemedicine practices accept medical information before or after a patient’s visit and then store it until a doctor can examine it.
 These store-and-forward services need to be secure so that only medical staff can access them.

-Staying HIPAA compliant is an important preventative step for your healthcare organization, as dealing with HIPAA violations can be expensive.
+Staying HIPAA compliance is an important preventative step for your healthcare organization, as dealing with HIPAA violations can be expensive.
 But HIPAA compliance isn’t the only thing that can affect your organization’s finances.
 To ensure you get full reimbursement for your electronic healthcare visits, you also need to understand Medicare’s telemedicine and billing standards.

 2. Medicare’s new telemedicine reimbursement standards